The Masked Singer (American TV series): Song selection and rehearsals

 Pick Ibarra said selecting which songs they sing is a collaborative process; both the performers and producers submit "ideas [which] merge as [the songs] go through the clearance process".
 While music publishers were reluctant to grant licenses for use in the first season as they were not told who would be performing their songs, this process became easier by the second.
 Producers gravitate towards songs "that help tell the overall story" of one's costume and ask those who are famous singers to select songs of a genre they are not known for so viewers will be surprised when they are revealed.
 Tyler "Ninja" Blevins, "Ice Cream" in the second season, stated he "definitely got to pick the songs", but producers wanted them to be mainstream so viewers would connect to them.
 Other contestants remarked they sometimes disagreed with producers' song choices.
 Multiple songs are chosen and practiced at the same time; some will not be performed if a contestant is eliminated.

 Before the competition, vocal coaches and choreographers work with the celebrities for multiple days to determine their strengths and help improve their technique.
 Tori Spelling, "Unicorn" in the first season, said contestants are given three weeks to practice before their first performance, although only a couple of rehearsals are conducted before then, and the amount of practice time becomes shorter as the season progresses.
 According to director Alex Rudzinski, contestants generally practice in the week leading up to their performances.
 Their first rehearsals on stage occur for about half an hour the day before a taping, and a 10–15 minute "camera dress rehearsal sequence" is conducted several hours before filming.
 Celebrities may train on their own time to better compete and do cardio exercises to prepare for performances.

 Filming

 Clue packages

 Each celebrity attends one or two voice-over sessions to record audio for their respective clue packages.
 Due to the length and varying filming locations of the video component, stand-ins are used to give them additional performance practice time.
 In describing their creation, Wade said "you have to plan stuff and at least drive people down avenues".
 They may reveal a contestant is an athlete, but not the sport they compete in.
 McCartney said contestants are interviewed every week of the competition and have their answers fact-checked by producers.
 Producers listen to podcasts and read contestants' books; if a fact is on Wikipedia, they try to avoid mentioning it.
-No physical filming occurred in the fourth season; producers worked with Fox-owned Bento Box Entertainment to create animated videos.
+No physical filming occurred in the fourth season due to the COVID-19 pandemic; producers worked with Fox-owned Bento Box Entertainment to create animated videos.